Leadership

 Adam Haslam, Vice President, Ambulatory Services

-Adam Haslam brings over a decade of extensive operations leadership experience in both hospital and ambulatory care settings.
+Adam Haslam brings over a decade of extensive operations leadership experience in hospital and ambulatory care settings.
 Prior to joining Hillsboro Medical Center, he served as a senior administrator at Kaiser Permanente, where he led initiatives to develop and advance health care services, provide large-scale access improvement and enhance the patient experience.
 Adam is a collaborative and people-focused leader dedicated to driving sustainable success.
-He enjoys staying active with his wife and daughters, cycling, cheering on the Portland Timbers and Trailblazers, and exploring new coffee.
+He enjoys staying active with his wife and daughters, cycling, cheering on the Portland Timbers, Thorns, and Trailblazers, and exploring new coffee.

-Lauri Bolton, Vice President, Human Resources
+Lauri Bolton, Chief Human Resources Officer

 Lauri Bolton, M.B.A., SHPR, SHRM-SCP, brings more than 25 years of human resources experience and leadership in health care.
 In her previous role, Lauri served as the Chief Experience Officer at Summit Pacific Medical Center, leading strategies to foster positive employee, provider, and patient experiences.
 She provided operational leadership for human resources, patient experience, marketing/communications, facility services, and ancillary services.
 Lauri is passionate about community-based health care, especially all things “people” related.
 She enjoys reading, cooking, and is an avid gardener.